OnLume Surgical Completes $7 Million Series A Financing

 MADISON, WISCONSIN, April 29, 2021, BusinessWire – OnLume Surgical, a Wisconsin-based medical device company developing novel imaging systems for use during surgery, announced the completion of its Series A funding to assist its plans for commercial launch.

-OnLume raised over $7 Million in this financing, adding to a $2 Million Phase II SBIR grant from the National Cancer Institute (NCI) awarded in late 2020.
+OnLume raised over $7 Million in this financing, adding to a $2 Million Phase II SBIR grant from the National Cancer Institute (NCI) of the National Institutes of Health (NIH), awarded in late 2020.

 “The completion of the Series A financing, plus the Phase II grant from NCI, provides the resources for important milestones ahead during the next 24 months,” stated James A. Bowman, OnLume’s Chief Executive Officer.
-“These activities include commercial launch into our first market vertical and progress on other market opportunities,” added Mr. Bowman.
+“These activities include commercial launch into our first market vertical and progress on other market opportunities.”